daronphang/coding_resources/dev_ops/vim.md

 tab               Go next location
 :E                Go directory listing of opened file :b#               Go to previously edited buffer
+:e <filename>     Go directly to file shift+h           Move to top of screen shift+m           Move to middle of screen shift+l           Move to bottom of screen

 // can preface movement number of times i.e. 6k to move up six lines